Alice-Scholze/IAA-python/README.md

 # IAA-python
 This repository has only a few python exercises performed at the IAA graduate level.
 </br> </br>
-In the exercise module, we have five exercises and their descriptions.
+In the exercise module, we have seven exercises and their descriptions.
 Each exercise has some tests in the tests folder

 ## Run:
 - clone this repository